By BMSND Staff

 San Diego, California

-As a graduate nursing school, the Hahn School of Nursing School and Health Science at the University of San Diego offers several stellar options for established nurses who wish to continue their education a Master of Science in Nursing, a Doctor of Philosophy in Nursing, and a Doctor of Nursing Practice.
+As a graduate nursing school, the Hahn School of Nursing School and Health Science at the University of San Diego offers several stellar options for established nurses who wish to continue their education: a Master of Science in Nursing, a Doctor of Philosophy in Nursing, and a Doctor of Nursing Practice.
 The school recently completed construction on the Betty and Bob Beyster Institute for Nursing Research, Advanced Practice and Simulation, a three-story $8 million facility which includes a state-of-the-art simulation center as well as a research library.
+In 2020 U.S. News and World Report ranked this nursing school as among the best graduate programs in the nation for its MSN and DNP degrees.

 #1 – Washington State University